 This colorful dish is a nutritious option for lunch or dinner.
-Turmeric is a powerful herb known for its anti-inflammatory and neuroprotective properties, while couscous is not only filling, but also rich in heart-supporting selenium.
-Goldenberries add their exotic flavors to this recipe, and - along with omega-3-rich walnuts - are an excellent source of dietary fiber.
-Last but not least, protein-packed chickpeas and fresh, aromatic herbs make this couscous salad a substantial and nutritionally satisfying meal.
+Turmeric is known for its anti-inflammatory properties, while couscous is not only filling, but also rich in heart-supporting selenium.
+Goldenberries add their exotic flavors to this recipe and - along with omega-3-rich walnuts - are an excellent source of dietary fiber.
+On top of that, protein-packed chickpeas and fresh herbs make this couscous salad a nutritionally satisfying meal.

 - Bring the water to a boil in a pot.
 Stir in the turmeric and couscous.
 Put the cover on, turn the heat off, and set aside for a few minutes.(5 minutes)